amochumber/stuffz/README.md

 stuffz
 ======

-A place to keep quick and dirty bash scripts
+A place to keep things that don't fit into my other repos